bagaspra16/bagaspra16/README.md

 - 👋 Hi, I’m @bagaspra16
 - 👀 I’m interested in Frontend Developer & Backend Developer
-- 🌱 I’m currently learning Javascript, Python, and React
+- 🌱 I’m currently learning Python, React, and Laravel
 - 📫 How to reach me bagaspratamajunianika72@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: You can contact me everytime you have a interesting project!